GraceMwende/Git_Tutorial/README.md

-## BMI Calculator
+### BMI Calculator

 In this project, we are going to write a python program to calculate the BMI.

 Measurements:
-Weight(kg)
+1. Weight(kg)

-Height(m)
+2. Height(m)

 BMI = Weight/ (Height * Height)

 We will use BMI to determine whether whther a user is underweight, obese or normal.

+This is the last edit

+Thanks